Guide to Building a Website

 The web design agency will put together your proposed page layout structure or wireframe for your approval along with your information architecture showing the proposed user flow, much like an architects initial drawing.

 Then they create a Custom Graphic Design Mockup or offer a design theme option for your approval, after which you can agree the technical requirements, agree the website platform to be used, WordPress, Drupal, Joomla?
+Ideally NOT any proprietary system, such as Wix or Squarespace.
 Is there to be any other functionality?
+The WordPress CMS content management system powers 43.5% of all websites or over 500 million to be more exact, as it has about 65% of all business CMS websites.

 Step 3 – Website Content – This is where you, the client, has to produce the goodies…

-The web design agency will discuss and collect any required original content from you the client or content creator for every page, including text, prepared and sized good quality images, video, etc for every single page.
+The web design agency will discuss and collect any required original content from you the client or content creator for every page, including text, prepared, named and sized good quality images, video, etc for every single page.
 Take note, this is your responsibility and this is where you need to invest in your time.
-Or subcontract to a content creator.
+Or subcontract to the agency or a content creator who will create ‘original’ engaging content.
+Do not depend on AI or tools like ChatGPT or CoPilot for this.
+And categorically insist that your web design agency does not use these tools to create content for you.

 Finalise design, create a final draft for approval and do any last revising and tweaking.
 The content part can take a lot of time, probably more than you might have envisaged.
-Think about the prospective visitors and create something that is worth viewing, something interesting, of value, useful or entertaining.
+Think about the prospective visitors and create something that is worth viewing, something interesting, of value, useful or entertaining, from their point of view rather than yours.

 The website frame is 1170 pixels wide,across a screen, allowing for a full width image 980 wide.
 In a Gallery the images are typically half that width, 600 pixels wide each whilst article images are maybe 300 wide – which is about one quarter the width of the computer screen view.
 All images should be small size files, ideally under 100kb each and have a logical naming convention, such as web-design-team-talking-with-client.jpg

 Step 3B Option to engage a professional copywriter to create all the written content for the main pages.
-And a professional photographer to produce great photos.
+And a professional photographer to produce great original photos.
+Adding videos would also help tremendously.

 Step 5 – Measuring – What sort of return on investment are you getting?

-Go live and apply measurement metrics such as Google Analytics 4 and call to action recording.
+Go live and apply measurement metrics such as Google Analytics 4 and call to action recording or tracking.
 Call to Action buttons can record visitor actions, such as downloading a pdf or completing an enquiry form, as you may have done to get this guide.
-The web design agency can apply standard SEO search engine optimisation and if required, monitor same on an ongoing basis.
+The web design agency can apply standard SEO search engine optimisation and if required, monitor the same on an ongoing basis.
 Review your website and overall web presence performance regularly.
-The website is not a business, it is just a marketing tool.
+The website is not a business, it is just a marketing tool, table stakes as such.
 So who will look after your Online or Digital Marketing?
 Who will manage this new tool?
+Who will make it pay dividends?
+Set some targets and SMART goals (Specific, Measurable, Achievable, Relevant, Time-bound) to help measure your success as you go.

-The job is not done when the site goes live, it is just starting and you will need to continually work on your website, to increase traffic, and then try to increase conversion, to get a good return on your investment.
+The job is not done when the table stakes website goes live, it is just starting and you will need to continually work on your website, to increase traffic, and then try to increase conversion rates, to get a good return on your investment.
 And maintain it.
 It is much like having a real shop or practice window.

-Note: Step 5B – Engage an SEO specialist to use your website and drive pre-qualified leads to you.
+Note: Step 5B – Engage an SEO search engine optimisation agency to use your website and drive pre-qualified leads to you.
+They can use tools like Ahrefs or Semrush for guidance.
+And they can use Google Analytics and Looker Studio to deliver stats and reports for you.

 ———————————————————————————————————————————————————————————————————-